[:it] [:]

 Campanine R6

-On the contiguous R. 6 the first engravings to be noted are several crosses and two extraordinary dates (1319 and 1330) written in Latin numbers (that is “?CCCIX” and “?CCCXXX”.
-The “?” sign indicates a late evolution of the classical “M” and follows a palaeographic rule which does not go over the 15th century.
-However the most striking rock art here is composed by the great number of scratched images, among which several gallows (in one case with the condemned person hanged by one foot), Solomon knots, inscriptions, stairs–shaped figures, five–pointed stars, crossbows, some large heraldic symbols (such as the crowned eagle, symbol of the powerful local Federici family), couples of dices (perhaps a metaphor of the Passion of the Christ), a priest on his knees with a mitre covering his head, a human figure holding a sickle (the Death?), an image of a tuber — recently interpreted as a possible representation of the magical mandrake root — and other schematic signs of difficult identification.
+On the contiguous R6, the first engravings to be noted are several crosses and two extraordinary dates written in Latin numberals – “?CCCIX” and “?CCCXXX” (1319 and 1330, respectively).
+The “?” sign indicates a late evolution of the classical “M”, and follows a palaeographic rule that does not appear after the 15th century.
+However, the most striking examples of rock art here are represented by the great number of scratched images, among which there are several gallows (in one case, with the depiction of the condemned person hanging by one foot), Solomon knots, inscriptions, stairs-shaped figures, five-pointed stars, crossbows, some large heraldic symbols (such as the crowned eagle, symbol of the powerful local noble family Federici), couples of dices (perhaps a reference to the Passion of Jesus), a priest on his knees with a mitre on his head, a human figure holding a sickle (maybe Death?), the depiction of a tuber (recently interpreted as a possible representation of the magical mandrake root), and other schematic signs of difficult identification.

-This rich and complex panel gives evidence of the intense frequentation of this area between the end of the Middle Ages and the beginning of Modern Age and puts the historic engraving activity (at least in this site) under a completely new light.
-The act of carving signs on the rock in historic times in fact should not be simply read as a Christian way to consecrate or exorcise previously pagan sites — a widespread opinion until recently — but as a real parallel engraving activity, led, according to the erudite origin of most of the subjects, by educated people, perhaps members of the clergy or even of the middle class who right in that period was more and more strengthening her power not only in Valcamonica but also throughout the entire Italian society.
+This rich and complex panel is testimony to the intense frequentation of this area between the end of the Middle Ages and the beginning of Modern Age, thus putting the historic engraving activity (at least in this site) under a completely new light.
+The act of carving signs on the rock in historic times, in fact, should not be simply read as a Christian way to consecrate or “exorcise” previously pagan sites (a widespread opinion until recently), but as an actual parallel engraving activity that was probably led by educated people (due to the erudite origin of most of the subjects), perhaps members of the clergy or even of the middle class, that new social class that right in those years was strengthening its power not only in Valcamonica, but also throughout the entire Italian peninsula.

 Campanine R7

-The rock outcrop, in the past partially covered with soil and vegetation, includes with no interruption R. 5, 6 and 7.
-R. 7 is the large top surface and shows praying figures, sometimes in vertical or horizontal combination, some building figures, warriors and quadrangular–shaped axes dating back to the Middle Iron Age.
-On an isolated part of the rock, some metres to the north, there is one of the largest building representations (more the 1 m high) of the whole Valcamonica rock art, while on the upper part it is possible to observe a very rich panel of historic times (13th–14th centuries), carved with more than forty images of keys, crosses and other Christian symbols.
-The key sign has been recently interpreted as a statement, especially from a symbolic point of view, of civil power and may be linked to the several representations of buildings (castles, towers, and fortifications), coeval or later to the keys, that can be found on the rock immediately below.
+R7 is part of the large outcrop that, once partially covered with soil and vegetation, currently includes with no interruption also R5 and R6.
+R7 is the large top surface and shows praying figures (sometimes in vertical or horizontal combination), some building figures, warriors, and square-bladed axes, dating back to the Middle Iron Age.
+On an isolated part of the rock, some metres to the North, there is one of the largest building representations (over 1 m high) in the entire rock art examples from Valcamonica; on the upper part, it is possible to observe a very rich panel engraved in historic times (13th-14th centuries), with over forty images of keys, crosses, and other Christian symbols.
+The key sign has been recently interpreted as a statement, especially from a symbolic point of view, of civil power and may be linked to the several representations of buildings (castles, towers, and fortifications) that can be found immediately below.

 Campanine R8

-This is a small but significant panel, representing what probably are the oldest ploughing scenes of Europe: two couples of yoked “bucrania” with a coeval set of figures.
-The chronology of this composition is still uncertain: scholars suggest a time range that goes from the late Neolithic (mid IV mill.
-BC) to the Copper Age (2,900 – 2,200 BC) and the early Bronze Age (2,200 – 1,600 BC).
-In late Neolithic-early Copper Age stylized patterns are common and the (rare) oxen are represented as stylized “bucrania”; furthermore, on this panel the bucrania are in close connection with a “maculae”, the first topographic representations.
+This small but significant panel represents what probably are the oldest ploughing scenes in Europe: two couples of yoked “bucrania” (lit., “bull skulls”), with a coeval set of figures.
+The chronology of this composition is still uncertain: scholars suggest a time range that goes from Late Neolithic (mid IV millennium BCE) to the Copper Age (2,900 – 2,200 BCE) and the Early Bronze Age (2,200 – 1,600 BC).
+In Late Neolithic/Early Copper Age, stylized patterns were quite common and the (rare) oxen are represented as stylized “bucrania”; furthermore, the bucrania on this panel are in close connection with a set of “maculae”, the first topographic representations.
 On the other side, the complex structure of the plough seems to suggest an early Bronze Age typology.

 Campanine R23-26

-The rocks 23 and 26 make a unite group scene of historic time, from XIV to XV cent. c.e.
-On Rock 23 there are only three subtle lines, running lengthways on the whole surface, with quadrangular arches at the bottom and a small cross at the top.
-Rock 26 is incredibly rich of scenes made with the “filiform” (scratching) technique, which include some reticula, that could represent towers; a possible parade through crested tents, a dressed knight wearing a crest, an armed horn player, standards and standard bearers; a completely armed man wearing a helmet, an armour, a big sword supported by chains and a small triangular shield; two drafted knights, one of which has a big spear, and other less easily recognizable figures, among which are some horses.
-The great tower was made in a later phase during the XV century, with the pecking technique; it has a portal and Ghibelline battlements, hosting the small figure of a standard bearer, who is holding a large flag with a key on it.
-The whole scene is of great interest and conveys a sense of freshness.
+Rocks 23 and 26 make a unite group scene of historic time, dateable from the 14th to the 15th century CE.
+On Rock 23 there are only three thin lines, running lengthways on the whole surface, with quadrangular arches at the bottom and a small cross at the top.
+Rock 26 is incredibly rich of scenes made with the “filiform” (scratching) technique, including some reticula that could represent towers; a possible parade through crested tents, a dressed knight wearing a crest, an armed horn player, standards and standard bearers; a completely armed figure wearing a helmet, an armour, a big sword supported by chains and a small triangular shield; two drafted knights, one of which has a big spear; finally, other less easily recognizable figures, among which are some horses.
+Another extremely interesting figure is the great tower that was made in a later phase (15th century), using the pecking technique: it has a portal and Ghibelline battlements, hosting the small figure of a standard bearer, who is holding a large flag with a key on it.

 Campanine R25

-It is composed of a large surface carved with plenty of images, in some cases almost completely erased by the wearing due to passing people.
-The most noteworthy petroglyphs are the groups of praying figures, some warriors of the Iron Age and a couple of tiny footprints turned downhill.
+A large surface carved with plenty of images, in some cases almost completely erased by the wearing caused by passing people.
+The most noteworthy petroglyphs are the groups of praying figures, some Iron Age warriors, and a couple of tiny footprints turned downhill.